Logo

 plt.show()

-Nucleus Detection
+Nucleus Detection

-The NucleusDetectionHE transform employs a simple nucleus detection algorithm for H&E stained images.
+transform employs a simple nucleus detection algorithm for H&E stained images.
 It works by first separating hematoxylin channel, then doing interpolation using superpixels, and finally using Otsu’s method for binary thresholding.
 This is an example of a compound Transform created by combining several other Transforms:

 [8]: